f1ori/linux-pinetab2-fedora/Documentation/admin-guide/reporting-issues.rst

 writing the reminder, kindly ask if anything else from your side is needed to get the ball running somehow.
-If the report got out by mail, do that in the first lines of a mail that is a reply to your initial mail (see above) which includes a full quote of the original report below: that's on of those few situations where such a 'TOFU' (Text Over, Fullquote Under) is the right approach, as then all the recipients will have the details at hand immediately in the proper order.
+If the report got out by mail, do that in the first lines of a mail that is a reply to your initial mail (see above) which includes a full quote of the original report below: that's one of those few situations where such a 'TOFU' (Text Over, Fullquote Under) is the right approach, as then all the recipients will have the details at hand immediately in the proper order.

-After the reminder wait three more weeks for replies.
+After the reminder, wait three more weeks for replies.
 If you still don't get a proper reaction, you first should reconsider your approach.
 Did you maybe try to reach out to the wrong people?
-Was the report maybe offensive or so confusing that people decided to completely stay away from it?
+Was the report possibly offensive or so confusing that people decided to completely stay away from it?
 The best way to rule out such factors: show the report to one or two people familiar with FLOSS issue reporting and ask for their opinion.
 Also ask them for their advice how